MrFriendCS/MrFriendCS.github.io/N5-CS-SDD.md

 #### User input

-The input function allows a user to use the keyboard to enter information .
+The input function allows a user to enter information using the keyboard.

 ``` python
 user = input("What is your name? ")